rchakode/kube-opex-analytics/README.md

 # Overview/Goal
 In a nutshell, `kube-opex-analytics` or literally *Kubernetes Opex Analytics* is a tool to help organizations track the resources being consumed by their Kubernetes clusters to prevent overpaying.
 To do so it generates, short-, mid- and long-term usage reports showing relevant insights on what amount of resources each project is spending over time.
 The final **goal being to ease cost allocation and capacity planning decisions** with factual analytics.

+`kube-opex-analytics` tracks usage for a single instance of Kubernetes.
+If you need a centralized multi-Kubernetes usage analytics, you may have to consider our [Krossboard project](https://krossboard.app/).

 ![](screenshots/kube-opex-analytics-overview.png)

 # Table of Contents